Generic Name: ritonavir (ri-TOE-na-vir)

 - Norvir capsules may raise your blood sugar.
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have fruit-like breath odor.
 If these symptoms occur, tell your doctor right away.

 - Diabetes patients - Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Hemophilia patients - Some people with hemophilia have developed increased bleeding while taking protease inhibitors, such as Norvir capsules.
 Report all bleeding episodes to your doctor.

-- Lab tests, including liver function, and blood cholesterol and triglyceride levels, may be performed while you use Norvir capsules.
+- Lab tests may be performed while you use Norvir capsules.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Norvir capsules while you are pregnant.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or Norvir capsules to the baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: